kevinja1/Morphometrics_LCT/scripts/README.md

 		export PATH="$PATH:/gdrive/public/TOOLS"

 Date Note:
 All information in the dataset has been dateshifted to protect patient privacy.
 The central event is the patient's operation, which occurs 12/31/2000.
 All images from 2000 onward are postoperative images, which images from 1999 and earlier are preoperative images.
 A word of caution, when looking at preoperative images (1999 or earlier) make sure the patient doesn't have electrodes implanted.
 Patients often recieve an MRI during the sEEG/ECoG localization period.
+Electrodes are typically implanted 6 months before surgery so choose images that are from before then.

 OS Note:
 Depending on your system, you may need to use dos2unix on the scripts prior to running to eliminate incosistencies between OS interpretation.
 You may also need to change permissions to make the code executable via chmod.
 Something similar to the below commands should get the job done.